IATI/iati-account-docs/docs/create_organisation.rst

 Before creating a new organisation, check whether yours is already registered with IATI.

 .. important::
     You only need to join an organisation if you plan to publish data.
-If you just want to use IATI tools, registering as a user is enough.
+If you just want to use IATI tools, :ref:`registering as a user <user_new_registration>` is enough.

 Search for an existing organisation
 ------------------------------------